GGulati/EternalSunshine/README.md

 Use ```npm run deploy``` to create the optimized production version of the webpage.
 Note that the script goes to deploy/ and not bin/.

-Open index.html in a browser.
+Then, open index.html in a browser.